• Reading time:14 mins read

 Сalibers: 300 Win Mag, 300 PRC, 300 Weatherby mag, 300 WSM, 30 Nosler, 308 Norma Magnum, 308 Win, 7.62×51 NATO, 30-06 Springfield, 300 AAC Black Out, 300 Savage, 303 Savage, 30-30 Win

-The Apollo LR compensator is good for the long-distances calibers, providing effective shooting and minimization of recoil and muzzle rise.
-These comps allow the shooters to notice bullet splash at long-range even with magnum calibers.
+The Apollo LR compensator is good for long-distance calibers, providing effective shooting and minimization of recoil and muzzle rise.
+These comps allow the shooters to notice bullet splash at long range even with magnum calibers.
 The compensator diverts gases away from the shooters and out of their sightlines.
 The devices are crafted from Stainless Steel (416) with Ultra Rugged SB Nitride Coating.

 Pros:

-• Fits most Magnum calibers and stress-free to shoot;
+• Fits most Magnum calibers and is stress-free to shoot

 Cons: